laureenmenz/notes/README.md

 In essence:
 "Program with a mindset that prioritizes disposability over extensibility; it's easier to add new functionality afresh than untangle convoluted logic built for future needs that often never materialize."

+# 2024-03-08
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' —— Donald Knuth.
+It reminds us that while efficiency is important, over-optimizing code prematurely can lead to unnecessary complexity and bugs.
+Instead, focus on writing clear, maintainable code first, and optimize only when it's truly necessary based on performance measurements."

+This quote emphasizes a principle that in software development, understanding the problem domain and creating a correct, readable solution should take precedence over making premature assumptions about where performance bottlenecks might lie.
+The key is to strike a balance between code readability and performance optimization, always keeping in mind that optimization without proper profiling and analysis can often introduce more problems than it solves.